Alunacoz/BounceX-Viewer/README.md

 ## Future Updates

 There's a lot to be done!
 The top of the list are features that I'm closer to finishing, and the bottom means it's low priority/very difficult.
-- Allow the user to customize which ports are used for the website and manager
 - Make the start scripts show which URL to visit on other devices to access the site
 - Change the manager .json editor to use a similar layout to the create package button
 - Make a playlist creator in manager similar to the video package creator